ubuntupunk/gpg-prompt/gpg.md

 # GNU Privacy Guard (GPG) Documentation
-extracted from the GnuPG manual first published by the GnuPG Project by David Robert Lewis aka ubuntupunk
+Extracted from the GnuPG manual first published by the GnuPG Project
+This version by David Robert Lewis aka ubuntupunk

-This document accompanies several helper programmes and a database designed to assist and teach users about GPG, follow this link to access the [official manuals](https://www.gnupgp.org/documentation/manuals.html).
+This document accompanies several helper programmes and a database designed to assist and teach users about GPG, follow this link to access the [GPG official manuals](https://www.gnupgp.org/documentation/manuals.html).
-It has not been completely tested and validated, if any errors turn up, please open a pull request on the [gpg-prompt repo](https://github.com/ubuntupunk/gpg-prompt).
+Contents hav not been tested and validated, if any errors turn up, please open a pull request on the [gpg-prompt repo](https://github.com/ubuntupunk/gpg-prompt).

 ## Table of Contents